Understanding the Stock Market - The Basic Rules Every Trader Should Know

 Stock Market Basics Rule #2: Stay Liquid

-Below that level you run the risk of being stuck in a position simply because there are no traders on the other side.
+If trading stocks below that level, you run the risk of being stuck in a position simply because there are no traders on the other side.

 Second, you should stick to tickers with a price below $50 simply because the liquidity requirements above that level become distracting for most traders.